 Figures, Photos, and Illustrations

-Once your paper has been accepted, please send two electronic versions of each figure: one in the native program (the program it was created in) and the same image converted to an .eps file.
+Once your paper has been accepted, please send two electronic versions of each figure: one in the program in which it was created and an .eps file.

 The following native formats work best: Adobe Illustrator = .ai; Photoshop = .psd.
 We can also work with Corel Draw = .cdr and Canvas = .cvs files.
 Figures created in any other application should be saved as .tif or .eps files.